gembio/paper-supplements/2023_HLA-B_data/README.md

 ## List of files

-HLA-B.vcf.gz - VCF file with SNPs and indels for HLA-B
+HLA-B.vcf.gz - VCF file with SNPs and indels for HLA-B (decompress with bgzip)

 HLA-B.promoters.alignment.txt - HLA-B promoter haplotypes

 HLA-B.coding_promoter_relationship.pdf - Haplotypes including promoters and 4-field alleles (exons + introns)

-HLA-B.full.fas.gz - The complete sequence for HLA-B for each sample
+HLA-B.full.fas.gz - The complete sequence for HLA-B for each sample (decompress with gzip)

 Sample_database.pdf - HLA-B alleles for each sample